About Macular Degeneration

 If you have been diagnosed with dry AMD, you should have a dilated pupil eye exam at least once a year, every 6 months, or more often if suggested by your retina specialist..

-If you have a family history of AMD, the following risk factors may contribute to the development or progression of GA:
+In addition to a family history of AMD, the following risk factors may contribute to the development or progression of GA:

 How is Geographic Atrophy Diagnosed?